genexuslabs/usercontrol-generator/README.md

 You are free to modify your project's gulp script by editing the gulpscript.js file.

-#### Updating your testing User Control KB
+On debug build you can update the Usercontrol in GeneXus and a test kb.

+#### Config file - config.json
-You will find the myTestKB variable on the gulpscript file.
+You will found the file config.json on the Userconstrol base project path.
+In this file, you can set the next options:

+* gxpath: Is the GeneXus path were the Usercontrol will be updated on debug build process.
+* gxtestkb: Is the web base path were you are testing the Usercontorl.
 By setting this variable, the user control will be updated in your KB when you run a debug build.

-Take care that you must specify the full path, for example:
+Take care that you must specify base web path, for example:

-Windows: C:/users/johndoe/kbs/mykb/web/myuc
+Windows: C:/users/johndoe/kbs/mykb/web
-Linux: /home/johndoe/usercontrols/targets/myuc
+Linux: /home/johndoe/usercontrols/targets

 ## Architecture
 ### Autocomplete